 The author of this theory personally encourages everyone to shred his heretical ideas to pieces!
 It should be very simple to those in the know, especially the so called "experts", to prove that this Liver Brain Theory is Categorically Implausible!

 It is only natural that these ideas be viewed with skepticism and disbelief by all students of neurodegenerative diseases.
 Every neurologist in the world has been educated and has learned from his own personal clinical experience: ALS is a totally incurable disease.
-Death will occur with certainty within 24 -60 months of the initial diagnosis in 95% of his patients.
+Death will occur with certainty within 24 -60 months of the initial diagnosis in more than 95% of his patients.

 The heretical idea that a liver transplant could possibly arrest the inevitable progression of muscle weakness in ALS is not based on any laboratory experience or experiments.
 It is the conceptual work product of the mind of a single Individual: one with no credentials whatsoever in the art or science of Neurology.
 Why does this upstart deserve any credibility what so ever?